triposat/100_Days_Code_Challenge/README.md

     Input: Enter a Number: 189
     Output - No, It's not an Armstrong Number

-    Input - Enter a Number: 153
+    Input: Enter a Number: 153
     Output - It's an Armstrong Number
 ```